ch111z/ch111z.github.io/_posts/2019-05-31-First-Writeup-HTBActive.md

 ```
 ![adminhash](/boxes/htb/active/getUserSPN.PNG)

-We copy the hash into a file and use hashcat to crack the hash via the following command:
+We copy the hash into a file and use hashcat to crack the hash with the wordlist rockyou via the following command:
 ```
 hashcat -m 13100 hash.txt rockyou.txt
 ```